 Alpert embarked on a fruitful solo career in the 1970s, and had his biggest instrumental hit in 1979 with "Rise" (from the album of the same name), which also won a Grammy Award.

 In addition to being a beloved songwriter and performer, Alpert is also a storied music producer.
 He started the incredibly successful A&M Record label and between 1962 and 1992.
 He managed the label with his partner Jerry Moss.
 Alpert signed numerous artists to A&M, personally starting the careers of many talented musicians.
 He has worked with Chris Montez, The Carpenters, Sergio Mendes and Brasil '66, Bill Medley, Liza Minnelli and Janet Jackson (featured vocalist on his 1987 hit single "Diamonds").
 Alpert and Moss sold A&M to PolyGram Records in 1992, and went on to start the Almo Sounds Music Publishing company, where Alpert continues to write and record award-winning music.

 In 2006, Alpert and Moss were inducted into the Rock and Roll Hall of Fame for their work at A&M, and in 2007 Alpert received the Grammy Lifetime Achievement Award.

-Most recently, Alpert has collaborated with the New Visions Foundation in Santa Monica, CA, to create the Herb Alpert Educational Village.
-The Herb Albert Educational Village represents a vision of education in the 21st century, housing several educational programs in one collaborative community: The New Visions Foundation, the students, faculty, and staff of New Roads School, and nonprofit partners dedicated to the causes of educational advancement and social justice.
+Most recently, Alpert has collaborated with the New Visions Foundation in Santa Monica, California, to create the Herb Alpert Educational Village.
+The Herb Albert Educational Village represents a vision of education in the 21st century, housing several educational programs in one collaborative community: The New Visions Foundation, the students, faculty, and staff of New Roads School and nonprofit partners dedicated to the causes of educational advancement and social justice.